varoonsahgal/react-fundamentals/labs/lab1.md

 export default TodoList;
 ```

 > Because `TodoList` will just ***display*** a list of Todos it receives as `props`, it won't need to maintain any state.
-For that reason, we are using a functional component.
 Notice the use of a ternary operator (`condition ? whenTrue : whenFalse`), this is a common React pattern for writing an `if/else` statement in JSX.
 Notice the use of `map`.
 This is a classic React pattern for rendering a collection.
 The `key` prop should be provided since React’s diffing algorithm can optimize rerendering with it.
 You may see tutorials use the array index as the `key`, which may be fast and simple, but can produce subtle bugs if the position of the elements in the array is not stable.
 Read more in [the docs](https://reactjs.org/docs/lists-and-keys.html#keys).

 ### Create Todo component